kyleboas/tacticsjournal.com/_posts/2023/7/2023-07-19-ange-postecoglou-first-tottenham-match.md

 Wrong.
 It's not simple.
 Now things get complicated.

-This is not a "box midfield" as some other Premier League teams used in the second half of last season.
+This is not a traditional "box midfield" as some other Premier League teams used in the second half of last season.
 The full-backs invert, but they're not in line with Bissouma.

 It was staggered, which created more triangles and open passing lanes, better angles between defenders.